Our Staff

 Experience: I began my counseling internship at a community mental health facility in Chattanooga Tennessee where I counseled as an outpatient therapist for three years with children and adolescents.
 I then moved to Virginia where I was an intensive in home therapist for one year with children which lead to counseling in private practice for the last three years for children, adolescents and adults.
 My theoretical orientation is eclectic, drawing from several diverse counseling theories to meet the needs of each individual client.
 The base of my theoretical orientation is Cognitive Behavior Therapy which I combine with using art and play in therapy in order to teach everyday coping skills to improve emotional awareness.
 Person-Centered theory is also incorporated in order to build rapport and trust with each client.
 Some techniques used in my practice are identifying, challenging and changing distorted cognitions, evaluating self-talk, identifying cause and effect through problem-solving, setting goals, reframing, communication skills and many others.
 I believe through understanding how our thoughts, feelings and behaviors affect our lives and ways we can control these is essential to overcoming daily challenges.

 Credentials: I have been a Licensed Professional Counselor in the Commonwealth of Virginia since 2013.
 I am a National Certified Counselor as well as a Certified Clinical Mental Health Clinician with the National Board for Certified Counselors since 2012.
 I completed specialized training in becoming a Certified Trauma Focused Cognitive Behavior Therapist in 2013 and completed training for supervisors in 2023.
-I have a PhD in International Psychology with a specialization in Trauma from The Chicago School or Professional Psychology.
+I have a PhD in International Psychology with a specialization in Trauma from The Chicago School or Professional Psychology which was completed in 2020.
+I am a Registerd Play Therapist as of August 2024.

 Virginia Licensed Professional Counselor: 0701005637